awesee/leetcode/solution/construct-binary-tree-from-inorder-and-postorder-traversal/README.md

-## 106. Construct Binary Tree from Inorder and Postorder Traversal
+## 106. Construct Binary Tree from Inorder and Postorder Traversal (Medium)

 <p>Given inorder and postorder traversal of a tree, construct the binary tree.</p>